 Fawn, cream, dark brown, light brown, white

 Loving, intelligent, stubborn, protective, loyal, energetic

-The English Pointer Retriever, usually called the American Gointer, is a cross between the English Pointer and the Golden Retriever, both of which belong to the Sporting Group.
+The English Pointer Retriever, usually called the American Gointer or Golden Pointer mix, is a cross between the English Pointer and the Golden Retriever, both of which belong to the Sporting Group.
 This makes the Gointer an outdoorsy and active dog that is affectionate and loyal.